-Stroke is not a common occurrence in younger patients, but the risk of stroke is tripled in pregnant and postpartum women.
-The teams in NewYork-Presbyterian's Comprehensive Stroke Centers, collaborating with the hospital's renowned ob-gyn and maternal-fetal medicine physicians, work to minimize the chance of a stroke in pregnant women at risk and have the expertise and knowledge to treat it promptly and effectively should a stroke arise.
+Though stroke is not common in younger patients, the risk for it is higher in patients who are pregnant or postpartum.
+The teams at NewYork-Presbyterian's Comprehensive Stroke Centers, collaborating with the hospital's renowned ob-gyn and maternal-fetal medicine physicians, work to minimize the chance of a stroke for those at risk and have the expertise and knowledge to treat it promptly and effectively.

 - Migraine headaches

 - Vascular conditions

 - Hypertension (high blood pressure) diagnosed before pregnancy

 - Gestational diabetes, which raises the risk of high blood pressure during pregnancy and for, heart disease, and stroke later in life

 Contrary to popular belief, older age does not raise the risk of stroke during pregnancy.
 Columbia University researchers showed that stroke risk in older pregnant women is similar to women of the same age who aren't pregnant.
 However, one in five strokes in women under 35 was related to pregnancy.

 If you are at high-risk for stroke, your doctor may recommend interventions during your pregnancy, such as taking a low dose of Aspirin.

 It is important for patients to understand the risks of a stroke during pregnancy.
 Changing hormones play a role, but there are other contributing factors.
 These include hypertensive pregnancy disorders and blood clotting disorders during pregnancy and postpartum.